-About Bars & Nightlife in Palma de Mallorca
+About Bars & Nightlife in Mallorca

 A city bursting with life 365 days of the year, Palma offers something for everyone when it comes to nightlife.
-So whether you fancy a quiet drink somewhere with your better half, or seek a crazy night out with friends, we promise that you'll find everything you could want in this cosmopolitan city.
+So, whether you fancy a quiet drink somewhere with your better half or seek a crazy night out with friends, we promise that you'll find everything you could want in this cosmopolitan city.

 The locals in Palma enjoy a drink and certainly know how to party.
 Even if you are just wondering around the streets, you'll stumble upon an abundance of local haunts that are open seven days a week.
-In the summertime however, you cannot miss the buzz from the Paseo Maritimo with music blaring out from the mile-long stretch of bars and crowds of people overflowing onto the streets.
+In the summertime, however, you cannot miss the buzz from the Paseo Marítimo with music blaring out from the mile-long stretch of bars and crowds of people overflowing onto the streets.
 There are also a number of English, Germans and Swedish in the city, so you have plenty of opportunities to rub shoulders with fellow expats if this is what you want.
 The vast number of yacht crews (or ‘yachties’) residing in Palma certainly keep the bars active throughout the year.

 Sunset & early evening